A Long Island Child Support Attorney You Can Trust

 former spouse or partner.
 After adding the incomes of both parents, the

-In addition to the basic obligation, the court will consider other mitigating
+In addition to the basic obligation, the Long Island courthouse will consider

 - Tax consequences to both spouses